liferay/liferay-docs/develop/tutorials/articles/message-bus/03-asynchronous-messaging-callbacks.markdown

         String status = (String) jsonObject.getString("status");
         String responseDestinationName = jsonObject.getString("responseDestinationName");

-5. Create a `JSONObject` to use as the response message.
+5. Creates a `JSONObject` to use as the response message.

         jsonObject = JSONFactoryUtil.createJSONObject();

-6. Stuff the response message with key/value pairs.
+6. Stuffs the response message with key/value pairs.

         jsonObject.put("roadieResponse", "Yes");

-7. Send the message back to the sender.
+7. Sends the message back to the sender.

         MessageBusUtil.sendMessage(responseDestinationName, jsonObject.toString());